sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 Sanity test the config
 ----

-Before integrating the config with an application and writing tests against it, let's sanity test the config by simply uploading another document.
+Before integrating the config with an application and writing tests against it, let's sanity test the config by simply uploading another quote.

+1. Repeat the steps in the previous section to upload this [generic car insurance quote](https://github.com/sensible-hq/sensible-docs/blob/main/readme-sync/assets/pdfs/auto_insurance_anyco_golden_2.pdf).

+2. Click the **anyco** config and look at the output.

+   Uh oh!
+It looks like this policy period spills over onto the next line.
+That's some sloppy PDF formatting, but we can't do anything about it.
+So we miss the end year (2021):